 Jacob's and Joe's ideas of "enough" may seem laughably low to you.
 But then again, I know people from my former career who don't feel they have "enough" even though they're sitting on nest eggs in the double-digit millions.
 If anything, this is just proof that the principles of Your Money Or Your Life can be effective across a truly vast range of income and net worth levels.
 But the principles will only work if you're willing to make them work.

 2) The various personal anecdotes in Chapter 9 are worth rereading: Every reader will find something to identify with, or an example to learn from, in each of the anecdotes in the Chapter 9.
 Everyone has different ways of processing the emotions, risks and personal issues that emerge at each of the various stages of enlightenment with money.

-3) For further reading on Cushion and Cache: Let me recommend yet another book I found extremely useful (despite its get-rich-quick-sounding title and cheesy-looking cover photo): Buckets of Money: How to Retire in Comfort and Safety by Ray Lucia.
-This book teaches a surprisingly elegant system of setting out various buckets (or caches, if you will) of capital to meet all of your financial needs.
+3) For further reading on Cushion and Cache: Let me recommend yet another book I found extremely useful (despite its get-rich-quick-sounding title): The Buckets of Money Retirement Solution by Ray Lucia.
+This book teaches a surprisingly elegant system of setting out various buckets (or Caches, if you will) of capital to meet all of your financial needs.
 Very much worth a read.